aeris-data/girafe/README.md

 # GIRAFE

-GIRAFE - eGIonal ReAl time Fire plumEs
+GIRAFE - reGIonal ReAl time Fire plumEs

 GIRAFE is a software that provides plume trajectory forecasts.
 The trajectories are calculated using the Lagrangian transport model FLEXPART and the ECMWF meteorological fields.